 Posted by & filed under Uncategorized.

 Friday: Closed to Public

-Until further notice, municipal public meetings will continue to be held on their regular schedule via video-conference.
+Until further notice, municipal public meetings will continue to be held on their regular schedule both in-person & via video-conference.
 Zoom links and call-in numbers are posted on public meeting agendas outside of the Town Office and on the website.
-The public is welcome to attend these video meetings.
+The public is welcome to attend these meetings either in-person or via video.

+Posted by & filed under Uncategorized.